ivanleomk/website-v4/content/blog/migrating-to-react-ink.md

 }
 ```

-We'll then define a loading component called BlinkingDot to show a loading state before we get a response from the API.

 We'll also define a new component called `Message.tsx` which will be responsible for rendering these messages and a loading state.

 ```ts